sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 If you're lost at this point the complete settings file is [here](https://github.com/pybites/django-registration/blob/master/register/settings.py).

+Remember that we updated `TEMPLATES` settings under 4.?
+Let's create these directories.
+They will hold static and template files.

+	# just to make sure:
+	(venv) $ pwd
+	./registration/register

+	(venv) $ mkdir templates
+	(venv) $ mkdir register/templates
+	(venv) $ mkdir register/static

+I am making two templates directories to use template inheritance: the upper templates dir will host a base.html we will extend from and the templates associated with the Django-registration plugin we will download in a bit.

 ## DB migration

-Next migrate the DB:
+As we saw before when we started Django's webserver the data was not yet loaded in.
+Let's do that now:

 	$ python manage.py migrate
 	Operations to perform:
 		Apply all migrations: admin, auth, contenttypes, sessions ...

-Finally let's create a superuser to be able to manage users that sign up:
+Let's also create a superuser to be able to manage users that sign up:

 	$ python manage.py createsuperuser
 	...

 ## Base template and static files

-Create a `base.html` inside templates/ with the following content:
+Create a `base.html` inside ./registration/register/templates/ with the following content:

 	<!DOCTYPE html>
 	<html>